February 18, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Range

 Dave’s Reply:

-Thanks for your electrical question Clint.
+Thanks for your electrical wiring question Dave and Clint.

 House Wiring Circuits and Circuit Breakers